CloudOLTP/Cornus/README.md

 Output
 ------

+The output file is stored in ```outputs/```.
 The output data should be mostly self-explanatory.
 More details can be found in system/stats.cpp.